-In this course you’ll study areas of the primary curriculum, gain practical experience and become qualified to work with and teach children from birth to Year 6.
+Study the early childhood and primary curriculum, explore play-based learning and gain practical experience so you’ll graduate qualified to work with and teach children from birth to Year 6.

 - Part or full-time